 Types of articles

 In addition, the journal commissions articles with emphasis on shorter, focused reviews of topical and emerging issues as well as strategically important subjects.
-The journal encourages critical comment and debate on matters of current controversy in the area of parasites and wildlife via "Current Opinions".Contact details for submission
+The journal encourages critical comment and debate on matters of current controversy in the area of parasites and wildlife via "Short Communication".

 Care of experimental animals.
 It is the responsibility of authors to ensure that their practices conform with their national animal ethics guidelines.
 Submitted papers must contain precise details on the care and use of animals and of experimental procedures, especially interventions such as surgery and tissue sampling, and methods of euthanasia.
 Referees are asked to indicate whether there is any reason to consider that experimental animals were not well treated or care not taken to avoid distress, and papers may ultimately be rejected on such grounds.